-Inorganic mulch can be a very effective method of
+Inorganic mulch can be a very effective method of garden weed control.

 This page details how to use mulch in the inorganic category.

-determine which is best at preventing sunlight from germinating weed seeds, just the same as organic mulch types does.
+The gardener can determine which is best at preventing sunlight from germinating weed seeds, just the same as organic mulch types does.

 1) Solarizing Black Plastic Mulch